Hein Htet Aung

 Syeda Nur-E Saba

-Saba is a second-year student majoring in Physics Innovation and Entrepreneurship.
+Saba is a second-year Masters student majoring in Physics Innovation and Entrepreneurship.
 Originally from Dhaka, Bangladesh, Saba is excited to participate in the ThinkEnergy Fellowship program to learn about the opportunities in renewable energy and the relationships between policy, research, and entrepreneurship.
 She wants to utilize green energy technologies for underserved countries and improve their socio-economic status.
 Currently, she is working as an intern in a solar installment company named “Roll-a-Rack” located in Cleveland.
 Outside of class she is the secretary of CWRU’s Bangladeshi Student Association and Steiner House, co-operative housing for international CWRU students.
 She is part of the WISER (women in science and engineering roundtable) professional career development mentor-mentee group housed within the Flora Stone Mather Center for Women.
 She loves spending time with her family, animals, watching movies and listening to music.

 Paco is a third-year student majoring in Materials Science and Engineering with a concentration in Materials Data Science.
 Originally from Kansas City, Kansas.
 Paco is excited to participate in the ThinkEnergy Fellowship program to learn about opportunities in the energy field.
 He has been fascinated by how the landscape seems to be changing as various alternative energy sources become more and more available.
 For this reason, he is especially interested in new battery technologies, which are critical for storing excess energy from renewable energy sources.
 Outside of class he participates in the professional business fraternity Alpha Kappa Si as well as enjoys playing Rugby and other sports in his free time.